LiamMartens/xTend/docs/0.7.x/Understanding the folder structure.md

 images, javascript files, css files (the sass files are currently also located here, but you could change this).
 In essence, you can call this directory anything you want.
 It can be `public`, `public_html`, ...
 You'll just have to make sure the `index.php` file inside the public directory requires in the right file.
-At this moment the `require_once` points to `../System/Core/App.php` but if you move or rename this directory you'll have to change this to wherever your `System` directory is located.
+At this moment the `require_once` points to `..\System\Core\App.php` but if you move or rename this directory you'll have to change this to wherever your `System` directory is located.
 If you don't do this, the `index.php` won't find the xTend files and it, obviously, won't work.